 ideation + prototyping

 FilKa was a 4th semester project at kunsthochschule weissensee and was featured in the "glass - handformed matter" exhibition 2022.
-It won a Creative Conscience Award 2022.
+It won a Creative Conscience Award 2022 and was nominated for the Green Concept Award 2023 and the one&twenty Newcomer Awards 2023.

 © Nick Geipel 2022 All rights reserved.